d850b/debug-rust-with-embassy-and-rpico/README.md

 # Intro

-This shall serve as a reminder and template for how tp create a
+This shall serve mainly as a reminder for myself about how to create a

 - cargo project for embassy and rpico
 - set up debugging with vscode for it.